DonovanMods/donovan-7d2d-modlets/README.txt

 - CraftBeaker - Adds the beaker as a craftable item from the forge (requires crucible)
 - CraftJail - Adds the jaildoor back into the game as a craftable item
 - CraftSpikes - Adds the A16 log spikes back into the game as a craftable item
+- MegaBackpack - Increases the size of the player inventory to 120
 - MegaStacks - Increases stack sizes by a large amount
 - MorePerks - Increases the amount of perks points received per level by 2 (conflicts with megaperks)
 - MegaPerks - Increases the amount of perks points received per level by 4 (conflicts with moreperks)